 - Project Inside Out.
 We have launched this Hub with an invitation for the climate campaigning community to self-assess our theories of change and to shift our mind sets and skill sets toward Guiding.
 This is less of a methodology as a set of robust, flexible and powerful Guiding Principles.
 Within each Guiding Principle are applications for your work, whether it informs how you understand your stakeholders and members, or designing your entire engagement strategy.
 Our hope is that this is taken as a holistic approach, and you experiment and practice with each other and colleagues.

 - Towards 2040 – A Motivational Discussion.
 Damon reached out to Dr Renee four years ago when he started research for ‘2040’, keen to understand the psychology of apathy and disengagement when it comes to our biggest environmental and social challenges and to understand what can keep us buoyed, engaged and motivated to positive action.
 This conversation with Dr Renee inspired the solutions-focussed narrative of ‘2040’ and new ways to communicate the opportunity that the climate movement presents as we learn more about creativity, resilience, and problem-solving than ever before.

 How to Have Better Political Conversations.
 Robb Willer studies the forces that unite and divide us.
 As a social psychologist, he researches how moral values — typically a source of division — can also be used to bring people together.
 Willer shares compelling insights on how we might bridge the ideological divide and offers some intuitive advice on ways to be more persuasive when talking politics.

-- November 22: This is the presentation (in Powerpoint format) we used to facilitate our discussion of the movie, a brief overview of the solutions behind the movie (Project Drawdown), the four levels of action and supporting videos (linked to directly in the next bullet).
+- November 22, 2020: This is the presentation (in PowerPoint format) we used to facilitate our discussion of the movie, a brief overview of the solutions behind the movie (Project Drawdown), the four levels of action and supporting videos (linked to above on the page).